A fishing kayak and a trip to the water makes every season better for an angler.

-There's been a bunch five-star reviews left on this inexpensive kayak, and that's worth something.
+There have been a bunch of five-star reviews left on this inexpensive kayak, and that's worth something.
 It's a stable kayak and light enough for younger kids to carry.
 One paddle-keeper is included with rear T-handles for easy transport.
 There's also a storage hatch under the deck.
+Kayakers love it.

 To keep your budget low, you might have to go with an inflatable kayak.
 Intex kayaks are highly resistant to impact and sunlight for your protection.
 There's plenty of storage space, swivel fishing rod holders, and two removable skews for deep and shallow water.
-The seats look comfortable as well!
+The seating system looks comfortable as well!
 A perk of an inflatable kayak is storage options.
 Just deflate it, and store it in your shed or garage.

 For a kayak so inexpensive, the reviews on this one are great.
 Customers felt safe on the lake in this inflatable kayak.
 This maximum weight is 400 pounds, and it can fit two people.
 It's made of heavy-duty, puncture-resistant vinyl, and only takes minutes to set up.

 Any angler will enjoy this kayak; it's extremely lightweight and easy to carry.
 If there's no official boat ramp or launch, you can easily walk down to the water with this in most cases.
 It has a dry storage space, one swivel rod holder, adjustable padded seat, paddle holders and two flush mount rod holders.

 The hull design gives this kayak high-quality stability and tracking.
 There are an adjustable seat and padding on it for a comfortable backrest.
 There's also a skeg wheel and four carrying handles that make it easy to move around.